samfeldstein/personal-site-astro/README.md

 - Vanilla CSS
 - Markdown and MDX for content

 The site is published with [Cloudflare Pages](https://pages.cloudflare.com).

-You can read more about this website in [my notes on the subject](https://notebook.samfeldstein.xyz/notes/personal-site-notes/).
+You can read more about it in [my notes on the subject](https://notebook.samfeldstein.xyz/notes/personal-site-notes/).